docQodly/docs/docs/studio/pageLoaders/components/radio.md

 </Column.List>

 :::tip
-Alternatively, you can establish the connection by dragging and dropping the datasource onto the Radio component.
+Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the Radio component.
 :::

 ### Server-Side Interaction

 Retrieving user choices is straightforward.
-By binding a datasource to the **Radio** component, you can access and utilize the selected content.
+By binding a qodlysource to the **Radio** component, you can access and utilize the selected content.

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="45%">
-        For example, when users make a single choice from a set of options, binding a datasource captures the selected option. <br/> <br/> <br/>
+        For example, when users make a single choice from a set of options, binding a qodlysource captures the selected option. <br/> <br/> <br/>
         Consequently, you can utilize this option value in various ways, such as within a standard action to initiate a search with matching attribute values.
 	</Column.Item>
 	<Column.Item width="50%">